Ventas, Inc. (VTR) — Fair Value Analysis

 Is VTR overvalued or undervalued right now?

-Based on our Monte Carlo simulations, Ventas (VTR) is currently deeply overvalued.
-Its current price of $87.26 is significantly higher than its median fair value (P50) of $30.46.
+Ventas (VTR) is currently overvalued.
+Its current price of $91.52 is significantly above our median fair value (P50) estimate of $51.46.

 What is the bear case and bull case for VTR?

-The full Monte Carlo distribution, including specific bear case (P10) and bull case (P90) targets, along with the probability of upside, is available to users with a free FairCurve account.
+The full Monte Carlo distribution, including bear (P10) and bull (P90) targets, alongside the probability of upside from the current price, is exclusively available to users with a free FairCurve account.

 How does FairCurve calculate VTR's fair value?

-FairCurve employs Monte Carlo simulations, analyzing thousands of forward scenarios for Ventas (VTR) to derive a probabilistic range of fair values and a median (P50) estimate.
+FairCurve calculates VTR's fair value using Monte Carlo simulations, which model thousands of forward scenarios to generate a robust probabilistic valuation estimate.

 How can I track VTR's fair value as it changes?

-You can add VTR to a free FairCurve watchlist to receive daily fair-value updates and instant re-valuation alerts whenever new financial results or significant data are released.
+You can track VTR's fair value by adding it to a free FairCurve watchlist.
+This provides daily fair-value updates and instant re-valuation whenever new earnings or significant fundamental data are released.